metacollin/homebrew-kicad/README.md

 # Homebrew KiCad EDA Suite
-_Now building --HEAD and 4.0.7 stable!_
+KiCad 5 prerelease and KiCad stable supported.

 Delicious and foamy stable (and `--HEAD`!)
 [Homebrew](https://github.com/mxcl/homebrew) tap for [KiCad](http://www.kicad-pcb.org).
 This is intended for anyone who wants to customize their build of KiCad, build latest stable release optimized for their specific version of OS X and using the latest version of boost and other dependencies.